 Goodell is married to Fox News Channel anchor Jane Skinner and has twin daughters.
 Based on his net worth and what Skinner takes home, it appears the Goodell family is set for life.

 Based on his contract extension and the job he’s done growing the league, it doesn’t appear Goodell is going anywhere.
-Get used to booing him for years to come at the podium prior to that first overall selection.
+Get used to booing him for years to come at the podium (even if it’s virtually thanks to the coronavirus pandemic and COVID-19 outbreak) prior to that first overall selection.